The 10 most innovative projects for the private jet of tomorrow

 carbon offsetting

-Aviation is a pillar of the French economy and not without reason.
-In recent years, the aviation industry has reinvented itself to meet the challenges of its time.
-Currently, sustainable development and climate issues are the two major challenges facing aviation.
-Today, it is considered that aviation represents 2% of GHG (greenhouse gas) emissions.
-The aviation industry therefore has a role to play in reducing CO2 emissions.
-What are the projects to meet these new challenges?
+Aviation is a pillar of the French economy.
+The past few years, the aviation industry had to offer new ideas to meet the challenges of its time.
+Aviation has been notorious for its carbon impact on climate change.
+Nowadays, aviation is believed to represent 2% of GHG (greenhouse gas) emissions.
+But what are the projects to meet these new challenges?
 What are the private jets of the future ?
 Discover the top 10 innovative projects for the private jet of the future.

 ALICE by EVIATION

 Alice is an Israeli electric aircraft project.
-The aircraft can accommodate about 9 passengers and is fully electric.
-Recently Alice made its first flight, 8 minutes of flight at 3,500 m altitude.
+The aircraft is suitable for 9 passengers and is fully electric.
+Recently Alice made its first flight: an 8-minute flight at 3,500 m altitude.
 Alice is a project of Eviation Aircraft and opens a great perspective for the future of electric aircraft and business aviation.

 This revolutionary step will lead to innovation in sustainable air transport, and will shape both passenger and cargo travel in the future. “said Aviation CEO Gregory Davis.